Photo by wavebreakmedia / Shutterstock.com

 You no longer have to pay the kid next door to do any of those jobs for you.
 You can do them yourself, work up a sweat — and use the money that you save to get your credit card balance back to zero faster.

 Weigh and track what you eat: These are instructions you’ll get from pretty much every weight loss program, including the one that your doctor will give you when he or she tells you that you need to lose weight.

-It may seem counterintuitive, but one great way to do this is to buy food in bulk — precisely because it is not pre-weighed or measured for you.
-It will force you to do the work of weighing and measuring everything you eat, while creating a level of “mindfulness” that you likely won’t have if you eat a lot of pre-measured and pre-packaged food.
+It may seem counterintuitive, but one great way to do this is to buy food from bulk bins — precisely because it is not pre-weighed or measured for you.
+It will force you to do the work of weighing and measuring all the food you buy, while creating a level of mindfulness that you likely won’t have if you eat a lot of pre-measured and pre-packaged food.

-Buying in bulk at a warehouse store like Sam’s Club will also save you money on top of what you save by eating less.
-Just make sure that you buy the right things in bulk, as some healthier foods tend to go off faster than their pre-processed counterparts.
+Buying in bulk at a warehouse store will also save you money on top of what you save by eating less.
+Just make sure that you buy the right things in bulk.
+Some healthier foods, like fresh produce, tend to go bad faster than their processed counterparts.

 6. Walk everywhere you can

 Cars, buses and taxis cost you money – and they don’t provide you with a whole lot of exercise.